-BIO 140N The Unity of Life 4 BIO 141N The Diversity of Life 4 BIO 190N Introduction to Environmental Science 4 ENV 190N Introduction to Environmental Science 4 GEO 112N Physical Geology: How the Earth Works 4 GEO 116N Investigation Earth 4
+BIO 140N The Unity of Life 4

+BIO 141N The Diversity of Life 4

+ENV 190N Introduction to Environmental Science 4

+GEO 112N Physical Geology: How the Earth Works 4

+GEO 116N Investigation Earth 4

 ABET requires all engineering majors to take a minimum of one year of college level math and basic science and a minimum of one and one half years of engineering topics.
-The listed civil engineering curriculum contains 32 credit hours of college level math and basic science and 58 hours of engineering topics.
+The listed civil engineering curriculum contains 34 credit hours of college level math and basic science and 62 hours of engineering topics.